 Prerequisite: MATH - 235 or permission of instructor.
 Topics include prime numbers, congruences, quadratic reciprocity, number-theoretic functions, and diophantine equations.

-Prerequisite: MATH - 211 or permission of instructor.
-Topics include descriptive statistics and data analysis; probability, random variables, and probability distributions; mathematical expectation; confidence intervals and hypothesis tests.
+Prerequisite: Math 370, or permission of instructor.
+This course introduces students to theoretical issues and data-driven applications in statistics.
+Topics include descriptive statistics and data analysis; confidence intervals and hypothesis tests; estimation theory, linear regression, goodness-of-fit tests, and nonparametric tests.

 Prerequisite: MATH - 110 or permission of instructor.
 Topics chosen from axiomatics, Euclidean and non-Euclidean geometries, vector spaces and inner products, and symmetry groups.